Analyzing Vontier (NYSE:VNT) & Badger Meter (NYSE:BMI)

-Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the superior business?
-We will compare the two businesses based on the strength of their dividends, earnings, profitability, valuation, risk, analyst recommendations and institutional ownership.
+Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their valuation, institutional ownership, profitability, analyst recommendations, earnings, dividends and risk.

 |Vontier